 - A willingness to undertake an Enhanced DBS (previously called an enhanced CRB)

-- A passion and commitment to working with homeless people
+- A passion and commitment to working with vulnerable people with complex needs

 All applicants must be over 18 years of age.

 We particularly encourage people who have been out of work for some time to apply.

 To ensure we safeguard and protect the clients we work with, we have a number of pre-registration checks we have to complete before recruiting for most positions.
 St Mungo's is entitled to ask questions about an applicant's entire criminal record because it is exempted from the Rehabilitation of Offenders Act 1974.
 Having a criminal record doesn’t necessarily rule out someone working for us.
 It depends on the nature of the position applied for, and the nature and circumstances of the offence(s).

 We’ll ask candidates for their consent to a clearance check.
 Any information supplied will be treated in confidence and in accordance with the GDPR legislation.
 If you don't give consent, we will be unable to proceed with your application.
 Applicants will be asked to undergo a check with the Disclosure and Barring Service (England and Wales); this will be an Enhanced Disclosure.